2-3-5-41/iroh-godot/README.md

 **EXPERIMENTAL**: This project is under experimental development, use at your own risk.

-`iroh-godot` is a GDExtension that adds a new `MultiplayerPeer` implementation for the [iroh](https://iroh.computer) networking library to take advantage of Godot's high-level multiplayer api, allowing for seamless* integration of peer-2-peer connectivity in your multiplayer project.
+`iroh-godot` is a GDExtension that adds a new `MultiplayerPeer` implementation for the [iroh](https://iroh.computer) networking library to take advantage of Godot's high-level multiplayer api, allowing for *seamless** integration of peer-2-peer connectivity in your multiplayer project.

-> *Seamless in a sense that you can just swap out your current `ENETMultiplayerPeer`, or other implementation, with this one and continue using Godot's build in multiplayer APIs/Nodes with minimal changes to your actual code.
-You _may_ have to change how you thinkg about your use of RPC channels, since you're no longer in the world of TCP/UDP sockets.
+> *Seamless in a sense that you can just swap out your current `ENETMultiplayerPeer`, or other implementation, with this one and continue using Godot's built-in multiplayer APIs/Nodes with minimal changes to your actual code.

 ## Build